mollyexten/flashy/README.md

 Backend
 - Build a Ruby on Rails server with RESTful JSON endpoints
-- Build a database with three tables: users, decks, words
+- Build a database with three tables: users, decks, entries
-* user to decks is one to many, decks to words is many to many
+* The user to decks association will be one to many
+* The decks to words association will be many to many
-* full CRUD controller methods for the words and decks tables
+* full CRUD controller methods for the entries and decks tables

 Frontend
-- React app with at least 8 separate rendered components
+- React app with one container component, 7 screen components, 2 "component components" and 2 shared components
-- Consume data from Ruby on Rails backend and render data in React components
-- Enable full CRUD on the frontend for decks and words within those decks
+- Set up axios calls for full CRUD on decks and entries tables
+- **CAN I GET FEEDBACK ON THE BELOW?
+SHOULD THERE BE ONLY ONE CONTAINER COMPONENT FOR TWO TABLES WITH A ONE TO MANY RELATIONSHIP?**
+- Hold deck and entry information in state variables within the container component
-- Use CSS Flexbox and/or Grid
+- Use both CSS Flexbox and/or Grid
 - Implement media queries for mobile and desktop

 <br>